Coronavirus: Private hospitals charged ‘exorbitant prices’ from patients, says parliamentary panel

 “The cost of health service delivery increased due to absence of specific guidelines for COVID treatment in private hospitals as a result of which patients were charged exorbitant fees,” the panel said in its report.
 It added that a sustainable pricing model could have saved many lives.

 The panel noted that expenditure on healthcare in India was “abysmally low”.
-It added that the weak health infrastructure was a big obstacle in the fight against the pandemic.
+It added that weak health infrastructure was a big obstacle in the fight against the pandemic.

 The panel recommended that the government increase spending on healthcare within two years.
 “The committee recommends the government to make consistent efforts to achieve the National Health Policy targets of expenditure up to 2.5 per cent of GDP [gross domestic product] within two years as the set time frame of year 2025 is far away and the public health cannot be jeopardised till that time schedule,” the panel said.